f321x/lightningpicturebot/README.md

 Available at https://t.me/dalle2lightningbot

-A telegram and Nostr bot for AI Image generation with Bitcoin payments via the Lightning Network
+A Telegram and Nostr bot for AI Image generation with Bitcoin payments via the Lightning Network

 Currently supports Stable Diffusion and DALLE 2